AlchyRotmg/Project---KEYRUSH/README.md

  3. Navigate to the index.html file.

  4. Click "Go Live" in the bottom right of your Visual Studio Code window.
+  - This should pop out a browser window with a local server to use the project

  5. Enjoy the project!